| |

 Instructions

-• Combine the cumin, chili powder, paprika, garlic powder, coriander, onion powder, oregano, sea salt, black pepper, crushed red pepper flakes, and chipotle chile powder together in a bowl; mix well.
+• Combine the cumin, chili powder, paprika, oregano, garlic powder, coriander, onion powder, sea salt, black pepper, crushed red pepper flakes, and chipotle chile powder in a small glass jar; mix well.

-• Use immediately cooked with a pound of beef, chicken, turkey, or pork OR store in an airtight container in a cool dry place.
+• Use immediately cooked with one pound of beef, chicken, turkey, or pork, OR store in an airtight container in a cool, dry place.

 • Enjoy.